Two Rivers Therapist

 Jeffrey has a Master’s Degree in Marriage, Couples, and Family Therapy from Lewis and Clark College.
 He has intensive training and supervision in EMDR (Eye Movement Desensitization and Reprocessing), and EFCT (Emotionally Focused Couples Therapy), which he utilizes to help people who have experienced traumatic events, and broken couple’s attachments.

-His previous therapy position was as an intensive community-based Family Therapist for a social service agency in Portland, Oregon.
+His previous therapy position was as an intensive community-based Family Therapist for a social service agency in Oregon & Idaho.
 During that time, he worked with families, couples, and children with multi-generational legacies of poverty, broken attachments, and abuse.

 Jeffrey weaves threads of attachment theory, emotionally-focused therapy, narrative therapy, and trauma reprocessing into his practice.
 His practical life experience in loss, parenting, husbanding, blended families, climbing, trail running, biking, yoga, meditation, and living abroad all combine to inform his practice as a therapist with Two Rivers Counseling.